Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GEVUWJN7N/the-license-of-despair">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GX9U31ZM1/lightning">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Tange goes to the Japan Boxing Association to get his gym officially recognized.
-Meanwhile, Joe<br>starts working at the grocery store Nishi works at.</p>
+<p align="center">After encountering the Gendarmerie, the wardens of the Demon Realm, the four are forced to<br>camp in a cave where they encounter further trouble!
+The enigmatic Glorio unleashes lightning magic<br>against Goku to resolve the situation!</p>
 </td>
 </tr>
 </table>